28.7: Calcium Signaling

 Integral Membrane protein molecular buffers: SERCA, PMCA, NCX, and TRP

 Integral membrane protein Ca2+ buffers primarily translocate free Ca2+ between domains and organelles.
 These mainly comprise ion exchangers, channels, and ATP-driven pumps.
-SERCA, Sarcoendoplasmic Reticulum Ca2+ ATPase, is an ATP-dependent ion pump known to significantly maintain free cytosolic Ca2+ concentration via actively pumping the ion into the endoplasmic reticulum (or sarcoplasmic reticulum in muscle cell).
-They share a general structure that includes 10-pass transmembrane helices and three cytoplasmic domain lobes as shown in Figure \(\PageIndex{5}\)
+SERCA, Sarcoendoplasmic Reticulum Ca2+ ATPase, is an ATP-dependent ion pump known to significantly maintain free cytosolic Ca2+ concentration via actively pumping the ion into the endoplasmic reticulum (or sarcoplasmic reticulum in muscle cells).
+They share a general structure that includes 10-pass transmembrane helices and three cytoplasmic domain lobes, as shown in Figure \(\PageIndex{5}\)

-Transient Receptor Potential (TRP) channels have a similar function in neurons, epithelial and immune cells.
+Transient Receptor Potential (TRP) channels similarly function in neurons, epithelial, and immune cells.
 The Mammalian TRP channel superfamily is composed of 28 family members belonging to six subfamilies—TRPC (Canonical), TRPA (Ankyrin), TRPM (Melastatin), TRPV (Vanilloid), TRPP (Polycystin), and TRPML (Mucopilin)—that differ in their sensitivity to various sensory stimulations and affinity for cations (including Ca2+ ions) sequestration.
 Commonly, TRP family members share a structure with six transmembrane domains, intracellular N- and C-termini, and a pore-forming TM 5–6 loop.
 The cytoplasmic C-terminus of each subunit is a site for protein interaction and post-translational modification.
 The C-tail of these channels can have PDZ protein binding domains (TRPV and C), sites for interaction with G-proteins (Gq/11)/calmodulin/PLCβ, ADP-ribose binding (NUDIX; TRPM2), or PLC-interacting kinase (PLIK; TRPM6 and 7) domain.

 Storage of intracellular Ca2+ ions - organelles